 Catherine Faherty was invited by Carol Gray to become a member of Team Social StoriesTM as one of five professionals world-wide, authorized by Carol Gray to provide training to parents and professionals in the art and science of writing and using Social StoriesTM.

 Catherine has provided training and consultation extensively throughout the United States and abroad, including Canada, England, Ireland, Northern Ireland, Denmark, Sweden, Germany, Greece, Cyprus, Kuwait, Turkey, Mexico, Japan, and Singapore.
 Catherine is a Greek-American whose father emigrated from southern Greece near ancient Olympia; her mother's parents fled Asia Minor (the Aegean coast of Turkey) in the early 1990's during the Asia Minor Catastrophe.
 Growing up with a strong Greek heritage, Catherine spearheaded the Greek Autism Project (1995-2006) to raise funds to translate some of the first books on autism into Greek and to support Greek professionals with autism training.
 All proceeds from the Greek translations of Catherine Faherty's books continue to be donated to non-profit autism organizations in Greece.
+From time to time, she offers free public lectures in Greece, which have been supported by various local organizations in Athens, Thessaloniki, and in Crete.

 To inquire about Catherine Faherty's services, email@example.com.